 Generally, it’s reasonable to consider an employee to have been sick long-term if they have been off work for around two months or more.

 It will come as no surprise that there are many causes of long term sick leave.
-Figures from the Office of National Statistics (ONS) show that the most common reasons for sickness absence generally in 2022 (the latest figures available at the time of writing) are:
+Some of the most common reasons for sickness absence we encounter are:

 With this information in mind, you may wish to think about what you can do as a business to support your people in relation to these areas.